Update: This article was last updated on 23rd October 2023 to reflect the accuracy and up-to-date information on the page.

 One of the best Arduino-based projects is the electronic dice project.
 This one requires minimal electrical know-how.
 To make this project, one needs seven LEDs, jumper wires, resistors, and Arduino or Arduino clone.
 Easy-to-use components and easy-to-handle setup make this project a favorite among kids.This project teaches children how circuits work, which will help them in making complicated projects in the future.
 The LEDs light up and stop at a random number once you press the button.
 One can pique the interest of their children to purchase LEDs with their kid’s favorite colors.

 2) Remote-Controlled Robot

-Designing a remote-controlled car is a dream project for any kid who is interested in the field of robotics.
+Designing a remote-controlled car is a dream project for any kid who is interested in robotics.
 In this project, children not only learn to control robots by using a remote but also learn to interface two motors to Arduino and IR receiver to Arduino.

 The materials one requires are 100rpm DC motors, Arduino Uno, Arduino software, 9V batteries, jumper wires, breadboard, IR receiver, chassis, wheels, and L293D motor driver IC.
 Assembling all the above components gives kids an insight into the field of robotics and helps them in learning the concepts in a fun way.

 One of the simplest Arduino-based projects needs just a few materials, such as a blinking LED project.
 The project needs an LED, a resistor, Arduino Uno (or any other), wire, and a solder-less breadboard.
 Blinking LED is one of the most popular Arduino projects among children, as it needs no complicated systematic diagrams and is pretty simple to work with.